pallets/flask/docs/security.rst

 See also `Content Security Policy <https://csp.withgoogle.com/docs/index.html>`_.

-Cookie options
+Cookie Options
 --------------

-While these headers are not directly security related, they have important options that may affect your flask application.
+While these headers are not directly security related, they have important options that may affect your Flask application.

 - ``Secure`` limits your cookies to HTTPS traffic only.
 - ``HttpOnly`` protects the contents of your cookie from being visible to XSS.